Visiting Policy

 The Birthing Center:

-- Patients are allowed one support person and one consistent visitor at a time.
+• Patients are allowed one consistent visitor and one additional visitor at a time.

 Emergency Department:

-- Patients are allowed one consistent visitor or support person at a time.
+• Patients are allowed one consistent visitor at a time.

 Outpatient Clinics, Lab, Radiology, Rehabilitation Services:

-- Patients are allowed one consistent visitor or support person at a time.
+• Patients are allowed one consistent visitor at a time.

 Infusion: